Sounding Together: Dunsborough with Jim Denley & Tone List

-Interested people aged 18 or over are welcome to send an application at their earliest convenience.
+Interested people are welcome to send an application at their earliest convenience.
 Interstate applicants, please note if you are interested in the scholarship to waive participation fees.
 Places are limited.

-Participation cost: $350, which includes food and accommodation costs.
-Travel costs not included, but we can help organise carpooling.
+Participation cost: $375, which includes food and accommodation costs, and ground transport costs if you carpool with us.
 Reduced prices may be available for shorter stays.
 One full scholarship is available for an applicant from outside WA; this waives all participation fees, however no contributions to travel costs are available.

 How to apply: Send an expression of interest to firstname.lastname@example.org.
-No need to write anything lengthy, but please include a brief introduction of yourself, a link to your work that we can check out, and a few sentences describing what you’d want to be working on throughout the week (max 500 words total).
+No need to write anything lengthy or formal, but please include a brief introduction of yourself and a link to your work that we can check out.
 Please also include any questions about access, dietary requirements, accommodation.

 Accommodation in the space consists of five rooms: one shared (bunk beds) and four double beds.
-You're welcome to let us know if you'd particularly prefer a private space.
+It’s summer, so some of us will be camping as well.
+You're welcome to let us know if you'd particularly prefer a private space (or a tent).